What is a Ristretto Shot?

 How to Make a ristretto shot coffee

-A ristretto coffee aka ristretto espresso is made using an espresso machine and very fine coffee grounds.
+To make a ristretto coffee, aka ristretto espresso, you need an espresso machine and very fine coffee grounds.
 The exact steps to follow are presented below.

 WHAT YOU NEED